skramm/homog2d/manual.md

 it is there just so that the compiler can select the correct overload (in a similar way of what happens with templates).

-Thus, we can write the two implementations (for points and for lines) as two 'impl_' function, that are still templated by the numerical data type.
+The two implementations (for points and for lines) are written as two `impl_` private functions that are templated by the numerical data type.

-This is a perfect example of mixing template specializations with overloading function, these two situations must not be confused.

 ## 8 - History
 <a name="history"></a>